 This bland and flavorless oil is generally used for cooking, although the heat can produce trans fats which are bad for your health.

 There are different types of scallops, but they all refer to marine bivalve mollusks or saltwater clams.
 You can find them in all oceans, but mostly in the Indo-Specific region.
+If you’re interested in finding out what to serve with scallops, we’ve got that covered too.

 This punch is native to Spain and Portugal.
 It’s made from red wine and chops of different fruits such as apples, berries, peaches, pears, lime, and pineapple.
 It’s sweetened with sugar.